Aakash-Tamboli/J2EE/README.md

 		1) Creating Component or feature to use AJAX.
 		2) Accordian Pane Feature
 		3) Modal  Feature
+3) JQuery - I Will update later on

 ## Practice and Practice_Environment
 Practice Folder contains all the practice things which is recomended by instructor there I practice it. <br>